 Conservation Easements

-A conservation easement is a legally binding agreement with a government agency or nonprofit land trust that rewards landowners who choose to limit development on their land.
-These easements are custom created to meet the personal and financial needs of the landowner while allowing the landowner to retain private ownership.
+A conservation easement is a legally binding agreement between a landowner and a government agency or nonprofit land trust that limits development on the land.
+These easements are designed to meet the personal and financial needs of the landowner while allowing the landowner to retain private ownership.
 This allows the landowner to identify not only what portions of the land fall under the easement, but also what rights they wish to retain, limit, or surrender.
-The goal of these easements being to preserve and protect ecological, historic, or scenic resources.
+The easement is designed to protect the natural, scenic, or historic resources of the property.

 MEET THE EXPERT